NFDeap/NFDeap/README.md

-- 👋 Hi, I’m Francisco
+👋 Hi, I’m Francisco
-- 👀 I’m interested in develop applications and keep learning in this magnificent area <3.
+👀 I’m passionate about developing applications and continuously learning in this amazing field. ❤️
-- 🌱 I’m currently learning Linux, Java, Python and App's Automation.
+🌱 I’m currently learning Linux, Java, Python, and Mobile App Automation.
-- 💞️ I’m looking to collaborate on solve diversified IT problems.
+💞️ I’m looking to collaborate on solving diverse IT challenges.
-- 📫 How to reach me:
+📫 How to reach me:
 - Linkedin: https://www.linkedin.com/in/francisco-assis-a1bb83b7/